ANIT-MODERN SLAVERY STATEMENT

 Following a review of the effectiveness of the steps we have taken this year to ensure that there is no slavery or human trafficking in our supply chains, we intend to take the following further steps to combat slavery and human trafficking:

-More stringent vetting and investigation of our supply chains (contractors, sub-contractors, policies contracts etc.) and written commitment to comply with our policy.
+1. More stringent processes to vet and investigate our supply chains (contractors, sub-contractors, policies contracts etc.).

-Implement training sessions for our employees to help them identify potential issues of modern slavery.
+2. Implement mandatory annual training for our employees to help them identify potential issues of modern slavery.